Do Dental Implants Stop Jawbone Shrinkage Completely?

 Conclusion

+Jawbone shrinkage after tooth loss is a well-documented biological process that can have meaningful implications for oral health, facial structure, and future treatment options.
 Dental implants offer a valuable approach to helping maintain jawbone density by providing the mechanical stimulation that bone needs to remain healthy.
-While implants can significantly reduce bone resorption, they may not stop jawbone shrinkage completely in every individual case.
-Personalised clinical assessment is essential when considering any tooth replacement option.
+However, it is important to have realistic expectations — while implants can significantly reduce bone resorption, they may not stop jawbone shrinkage completely in every individual case.

 Share this article